Theatretrain: History

 Theatretrain has performed in many countries around the world such as in New York, USA, and in 2015 and 2016 Theatretrain students performed in the Disneyland Paris pre-parade.

 In September 2017, Theatretrain celebrated its 25th birthday with a special show at The Royal Albert Hall in London titled 25 Years – A Celebration!.

 Since 2012, Theatretrain has supported the Theodora Children's Charity who provide Giggle Doctors to children's hospitals, hospices and specialist care centres across the UK.
-In November 2018, in a one day event, they raised £62,738.92 for the charity.
+In November 2018, in a one-day event, they raised £62,738.92 for the charity.

 As the worldwide Coronavirus entered the UK in 2020, the company created within days, on-line offer.
 This included Zoom classes for most pupils, social media activities including masterclasses and live events.
 The interconnected nature of the company meant that many local and national projects were created that brought the company together on-line.
 A highlight was the August 2020 Festival – Theatretrain in Mind.
 The company moved with the times and made even more prominent, life skills as part of the theatre process.

 In July 2022 the company celebrated its 30th Birthday by performing a set at the annual Summer by the River Festival at the Scoop by Tower Bridge.

-In September 2023 the company will perform its 100th large scale production at the Royal Albert Hall.
+In September 2023 the company performed its 100th large-scale production at the Royal Albert Hall.
+Such was the demand for tickets that it added a 101st show.

-The show is called “We’re Gonna Change the World.”
-1200 young performers ask the question what is wrong with the world and what will they do to fix it?
+The show was called “We’re Gonna Change the World.”
+1400 young performers asked the question what is wrong with the world and what could we do to fix it?